agittins/bermuda/README.md

 - Area-based device location (ie, device-level room prescence) is working reasonably well.
 - Creates sensors for Area and Distance for devices you choose
 - Supports iBeacon devices, including those with randomised MAC addresses (like Android phones running HA Companion App)
+- Supports IRK (resolvable keys) via the [Private BLE Device](https://www.home-assistant.io/integrations/private_ble_device/) core component.
+Once your iOS device (or Android!) is set up in Private BLE Device, it will automatically receive Bermuda sensors as well!
 - Creates `device_tracker` entities for chosen devices, which can be linked to "Person"s for Home/Not Home tracking
 - Configurable settings for rssi reference level, environmental attenuation, max tracking radius
 - Provides a comprehensive json/yaml dump of devices and their distances from each bluetooth